-Although the Kubler Ross model of grief has also been called “The 5 stages of grief", this is another working model, or staging of grief that we will discuss.
+Another useful grief model… the five stages of grief!
+Although the Kubler Ross model of grief has also been called “The 5 stages of grief” (learn more about her model at the bottom of this page), there is another 5-step working model or staging of grief that we will discuss here.
 It introduces some additional, useful concepts on the process of bereavement.

 There is no set timetable to grief, of course, and all of these staging models are meant solely to help you understand some of the commonly experienced emotions and changes you may encounter.